NicoleeeTian/NicoleeeTian.github.io/_pages/about.md

 ## About Me
 Hello!
 I'm a senior pursuing my B.S. in Computer Science at the University of Michigan, Ann Arbor, with a keen focus on Web Development.
 Actively seeking SDE internship opportunities, I offer strong programming skills in C++ and Python, combined with a talent for analytical thinking and a fervor for tackling complex problems.
 My varied experiences in projects and internships have equipped me with the skills and knowledge necessary to make a meaningful impact on your team.
 Please don't hesitate to contact me at wenxintian10@gmail.com for any potential roles or collaborations.

+## Projects
+### OrderEase [Python, Django, PostgreSQL]
+-	Build an online platform that facilitates food ordering experience using Django with PostgreSQL as the database
+-	Incorporated functionalities that enable customers to search for restaurants by location and keywords, add items to carts, and complete payments by implementing PayPal and RazorPay Payment gateways
+-	Provided features to vendors to manage operations and publish menus to marketplaces, thereby increasing visibility

+### Digital Connect Hub [Jinja, Flask, React, SQLite,  MapReduce, AWS]
+-	Build a social media platform using Jinja templates, React and Flask frameworks, and SQLite for database storage
+-	Implemented REST APIs for handling AJAX calls from client-side, resulting in a 75% increase in page load times
+-	Deployed the web application on AWS EC2 instance, enabling features such as posting, comment, and following
+-	Designed Map and Reduce scripts sets for the pipeline to calculate the tf-idf inverted index and generate recommendations via PageRank Algorithm; indexed more than 100,000 article pages within 30s

+### Operating System Kernel Implementation [C++, Multithreading]
+- Developed a C++ multithreading library incorporating threads, mutexes, and conditional variables
+- Implemented a virtual memory manager for the OS kernel with copy-on-write and eager swap reservation feature

+### Facebook Database Design [MySql, MongoDB]
+- Designed a relational database schema for social media with friend suggestions and event discoveries service
+- Translated SQL queries to MongoDB to extract a Facebook database, enhancing schema flexibility and adaptability
+- Designed an optimized approach for joining friends tables, resulting in a 30% improvement in efficiency

 ## Internship Experience
 ### JD.com, Inc.
 Software Engineer Intern (IaaS Storage Team) May.
 2023 - Aug.
 2023